YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Flat hair shows more scalp than textured hair.

-Harsh overhead light exaggerates show-through.
+Harsh overhead light can exaggerate scalp visibility.

 A sharp part line can make the scalp look much more visible than it would appear in daily life.